petersbob/ThreeJSWorkshop/index.md

 1. Render width (set to the width of the window)
 2. Render height (set to the height of the winow)

-Then we add the render element (a <canvas> element) to our html document.
+Then we add the render element (a `<canvas>` element) to our html document.

+3. Next we are going to create a cube.